RHEcosystemAppEng/rhpam-deployment/eap/rhpam-on-aws-with-managed-postgresql/README.md

 Tags: Name=Temenos RHSSO AMI
 ```

-The *AMI* might take a couple of minutes to become available, while it's being built if you haven't closed your *SSH*
+The *AMI* might take a couple of minutes to become available,</br>
-connection, it will be terminated.
+while it's being built if you haven't closed your *SSH* connection, it will be terminated.

-Once it's done, you can terminate the instance you've been working on, by selecting it console and clicking:</br>
+Once done, you can terminate the instance you've been working on, by selecting it console and clicking
 `Instance state` -> `Terminate instance`</br>
 If you want to keep it around a little bit longer, you can stop it instead of terminating it.</br>
 Note the termination of an instance is a **final action**, the terminated instance will be deleted within one hour.

 **Create the Target Groups**:

-From the *EC2* console, go into `Load Balancing` -> `Target Groups`, create **two** *Target Groups*, with the following
+From the *EC2* console, go to `Load Balancing` -> `Target Groups` and create **two** *Target Groups*, with the following
 characteristics:

-> Note that you're using the `TCP` protocol and not the more suitable `HTTPS`/`HTTPS` ones as a workaround, using
+> Note that you're using the `TCP` protocol and not the more suitable `HTTPS`/`HTTPS` ones as a workaround,</br>
-> `HTTPS` requires a certificate to be configured within the *ASG* later on.
+> using `HTTPS` requires a certificate to be configured within the *ASG* later on.

 ```text
 Target type: Instances